notd3hack/WinPrivEsc/README.md

 # Windows Local Privilege Escalation

-This tools is developed by LLM, tested and refined by "d3hack"
+This tools is developed by LLM, tested and refined by "d3hack" Like Uncle Ben said, "With great power comes great responsibility."
+But in our case...
+💀 With great shell access comes absolute domination. 💀

 Primary focused to escalate privileges: